Skip to main content

 • Investments that trade on over-the-counter markets

-• A non-arms-length transaction, such as a debt to the account holder or shares in a company the account holder has more than a 10% interest in
+• A non-arm’s-length transaction, such as a debt to the account holder or shares in a company the account holder has more than a 10% interest in

 The CRA has guidelines on prohibited investments and qualifying investments on their website.
 Non-registered accounts can hold many of the non-qualified investments that a registered plan cannot.

 You must be 18 years old to open a non-registered account.
 Unlike RRSPs, non-registered accounts have no age limit (you don’t have to close the account at a certain age) or contribution limit.
-You can deposit as much as you want and hold the accounts for as long as you want.
+You can deposit as much as you want and hold the account for as long as you want.

 Open an account for your saving goals